 Description

-Sourdough baguettes are perfectly crisp, with a chewy interior bursting with the tangy, complex flavours from the sourdough culture.
-Making the perfect sourdough baguette is both an art and a science, requiring careful attention to every step of the process.
+These sourdough baguettes are perfectly crisp and have a chewy interior bursting with the tangy, complex flavours of sourdough culture.
+Making the perfect sourdough baguette is both an art and a science, requiring careful attention at every step of the process.

 Ingredients